 Glamping, a Global Travel Trend

 Glamping is the combination of the words “glamour” and “camping.”
-Although backpackers will scoff at the idea that camping can be upgraded, many people who have slept on the ground for a night or two might admit that they prefer some small luxuries, like a mattress, a shower or a delicious, filling meal prepared after a day of hiking.
+Although backpackers will scoff at the idea that camping can be upgraded, many people who have slept on the ground for a night or two might admit that they prefer some small luxuries, like a mattress, a shower or a chef cooking them a delicious, filling meal prepared after a day of hiking.

 What’s so attractive about glamping travel is that there are so many possibilities.
 Anyone can use their creativity to enhance the natural environment and redefine “roughing it.”
 Glamping can be as simple as splurging on a large framed canvas tent with windows or as complicated as refurbishing an airstream camper van with hardwood floors, full kitchens and a lofted space.
 Many people think of glamping as something from Harry Potter, thanks to a beautiful rendition of magical tents in the Goblet of Fire movie.

 We love seeing how luxury glamping holidays have developed across the world, from Santa Barbara Autocamp’s take on the RV park to Sayari Camp in Tanzania.
-In fact, several of our fellow National Geographic Unique Lodges of the World feature luxury camping in exceptional surroundings.
 Glamping is not a one-size fits all endeavor, it’s a choose-your-own-adventure, which is why it’s a perfect fit for The Ranch at Rock Creek.

 Montana, a Glamping Paradise